C.D. Veracruz: First Copa México title

-In the 1947–48 Copa México tournament, with the departure of the club's best players (the Argentine Jorge Enrico along with other good players such as Lazcano and Pachuco Durán, and maybe the club's most important trainer, Palomini) the still club managed to win its first Copa México.
-The final was played against Guadalajara with a final score of 3–1 under the management of the Spaniard Joaquin Urquiaga.
+In the 1947–48 Copa México tournament, with the departure of the club's best players (the Argentine Jorge Enrico along with other good players such as Lazcano and Pachuco Durán, and maybe the club's most important trainer, Palomini) the club still won its first Copa México.
+The final was played against Guadalajara with a final score of 3–1 under the management of the Spaniard Joaquín Urquiaga.
 That is the only cup to date the club has won, finishing runner-up 3 times: in 1949–50, 1967–68 and 1994–95.

 Second title

-In the 1949–50 tournament the club managed to win its last Mexican Primera División title till date.
-The club started off that year with a rejuvenated squad led by Juan Luque de Serrallonga who had just come from a stay with the Mexico national football team the year before.
+In the 1949–50 tournament the club won its last Primera División de México title till date.
+The club started off that year with a rejuvenated squad led by Juan Luque de Serrallonga who had just come from a stay with the Mexico national team the year before.
 This year is also remembered because the club had its first goal scoring champion: the Peruvian Julio Ayllon, also known as El Negro, black promotional football players in Mexico being uncommon at that time; Julio went on to score 30 goals that year.

 The end of a Golden Era

 The club welcomed the new decade with the start of the end of its golden age.
 The 1950–51 tournament became the first losing year due to economical problems the club faced under the ownership of Miguel Alemán Valdez and governor of the state Marco Antonio Muñoz.

-The worst season came in the 1951–52 tournament after a long relegation fight that came down to the end against Club América; they lost and were relegated for the first time in history to the newly created Segunda División de México.
-That year the club finished with a record of 3 wins, 6 draws, and 13 losses allowing 54 goals and only scoring 22 for a total of 12 points, just 3 behind Club América (who kept the category and is one of two clubs that has never been relegated since the professionalization of the sport in Mexico).
+The worst season came in the 1951–52 tournament after a long relegation fight that came down to the end against América; they lost and were relegated for the first time in history to the newly created Segunda División de México.
+That year the club finished with a record of 3 wins, 6 draws, and 13 losses allowing 54 goals and only scoring 22 for a total of 12 points, just 3 behind América (who kept the category and is one of two clubs that has never been relegated since the professionalization of the sport in Mexico).

 In the 1952–53 tournament, playing in the Segunda División de México, the club finished the year just one point away from been promoted behind Toluca, who has played in the first division ever since.
 After that disappointing year almost all the players left the club following the 1953 cup tournament.
 As a result, the leagues decided to disband the club.